retraceur/retraceur.github.io/src/content/docs/administration/index.md

 ## Dashboard Updates page

 This is the place where you are noticed when a new version of Retraceur is available.
-When it's a major version, the "Updates" sub-menu will also include a notice bubble to draw your attention.
+When it's a stable version (major or minor), the "Updates" sub-menu will also include a notice bubble to draw your attention.
 [Read more about it](./manage-updates).

 ## Posts Administration